tkofb/PolybarScripts/README.md

-# PolybarScripts
+# Weather Script
-All of the polybar scripts ran at launch
+This weather script shows the weather given a locations longitudinal and latitudinal position